 Lockridge Grindal Nauen is dedicated to the advancement of outstanding law students.
-Through our Summer Associate program, we offer an opportunity to gain first hand experience in many areas of law including employment, general litigation, government relations, healthcare, environmental law and class action litigation.
-Lockridge Grindal Nauen is committed to diversity in our workplace and actively recruit Summer Associate candidates who reflect the variety of our community and clients.
+Through our Summer Associate program, we offer an opportunity to gain first-hand experience in many areas of law including class action, antitrust, data breach, consumer protection, employment, government relations, healthcare, environmental law and litigation, and other general litigation.
+Lockridge Grindal Nauen is committed to diversity in our workplace and we actively recruit Summer Associate candidates who reflect the breadth of our community and clients.

 “I can easily say that my summer clerking at LGN was the most formative and fulfilling legal experience of my law school career.
 Since the firm has a strong interest in giving clerks substantial legal experience, I was given a substantive role in a number of interesting cases.
 This significantly fostered my critical thinking, analysis, and research skills while exposing me to a variety of practice areas.
 The summer program was also very well organized, giving a great balance between work, associate development, and social events.
 Moreover, the LGN attorneys are consummate professionals and brilliant practitioners that took an interest in me as a person and future attorney.”